-To make the decision process even easier, we’ve already run through industry leaders in our best car insurance providers review – considering factors such as cost of coverage, customer satisfaction, and the ease of the claims process.
+To make the decision process even easier, we’ve already taken a look at the industry's leaders and narrowed down the top companies in our best car insurance providers review, considering factors such as cost of coverage, customer satisfaction, and the ease of the claims process.

 In this article:

-Let’s take a look at the various types of car insurance coverage you could sign up for.
+Let’s take a look at the various types of coverage for which you could sign up.

-- Body Injury Liability: With this coverage, the costs related to injuries or death that you cause to the other party are covered.
+- Body injury liability insurance: With this coverage, the costs related to injuries or death that you cause to the other party are covered.

-- Property Damage Liability: With this coverage, any damage that you cause to another vehicle, building, or property is covered.
+- Property damage liability insurance: With this coverage, any damage that you cause to another vehicle, building, or property is covered.

 Some states will mandate the following coverages, as well: